cewing/training.python_web/source/presentations/session04.rst

 .. class:: incremental

-A CGI Script must print it's results to stdout.
+A CGI Script must print its results to stdout.

 .. class:: incremental